• Postgraduate taught

 Apply online

-If you are applying to the Business School, you may be considered for one course per admissions cycle.
+If you are applying to the Business School, this course must be submitted as your first choice in your application to be considered.
 If you are applying for a Finance Master's, we will take your areas of interest and eligibility into account when considering you for alternative programmes.

 Tuition fee